-For the ROCE component, the three-year average goal is based on historical averages for S&P 500 companies over longer periods of time, as discussed on page 35.
+For the ROCE component, the three-year average goal is based on historical averages for S&P 500 companies over longer periods of time, as discussed on page 34.
 ROCE is generally calculated by dividing net income by average adjusted debt plus average equity for the applicable period (with net income, debt and equity adjusted for nonrecurring or unusual items and other items set forth in the ArcBest Corporation Executive Officer Incentive Compensation Plan).

-The tables below show the goals and associated payouts for the two performance metrics utilized for the 2021-2023 C-LTIP.
-Payments for the 2021-2023 C-LTIP, if any, will be made in early 2024.
+The tables below show the goals and associated payouts for the two performance metrics utilized for the 2022-2024 C-LTIP.
+Payments for the 2022-2024 C-LTIP, if any, will be made in early 2025.
+The maximum total payout potential is 250% of the target incentive, assuming Company performance is at or above the maximum goal levels for operating income and ROCE.